gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 *requires* shared memory, because you'd get an incorrect result using processes.

-The solution was to enhance `joblib.Parallel` to take two new keywords, `prefer` and `require` in [Joblib #602](https://github.com/joblib/joblib/pull/602).
+The solution was to enhance `joblib.Parallel` to take two new keywords, `prefer` and `require`.
 If a `Parallel` call *prefers* threads, it'll use them, unless it's in a context saying "use this backend instead", like

 ```python
 def fit(n_jobs=-1):